Publication Ethics

 • Transparency: Authors should provide sufficient detail and information in the manuscript to allow others to verify the findings.

-• Peer Review and Corrections: Authors should cooperate with the peer review process and respond to reviewers' comments and suggestions professionally and constructively.
-If errors or inaccuracies are discovered after publication, authors should promptly inform the journal editor and work towards issuing corrections or retractions when necessary.
+• Peer Review and Corrections: Authors should respond to reviewers' comments and suggestions professionally and constructively.
+If errors or inaccuracies are discovered after publication, authors should promptly inform the editorial office and work towards issuing corrections or retractions when necessary.

 Competing Interests

-It is important for all parties involved in the peer review and publication process to disclose any potential competing interests to ensure transparency and maintain the credibility of scientific research.
+It is important for all parties involved in the publication process to disclose any potential competing interests to ensure transparency and maintain the credibility of scientific research.

-Editors should avoid any conflicts of interest that could influence their decisions regarding manuscripts.
+Editors should avoid any conflicts of interest that could influence their decisions regarding acceptance of manuscripts.
+Competing interests for editors can arise in various forms, potentially influencing their decision-making or the direction of the journal.
 If an editor has a potential competing interest related to a submitted manuscript, they should recuse themselves from the review process and inform Editor-in-Chief to assign an alternative editor.
-Some examples of competing interests for editors include:
+Competing interests for editors may include:

-• Financial Interests: Editors may have financial relationships with companies, organizations, or individuals that could be affected by the publication of specific research articles.
-For example, they may have investments in companies that produce products related to the research being considered for publication.
+• Financial Competing Interests: Editors may have financial relationships with companies, organizations, or individuals that could be affected by the publication of specific research articles.
+For instance, they may have investments in companies producing products related to the research under consideration.

-• Personal Relationships: Editors might have personal relationships with authors, reviewers, or individuals associated with the submitted manuscripts.
+• Personal Connections: Editors might have personal relationships with authors, reviewers, or individuals associated with the submitted manuscripts.
 These relationships could create biases that influence editorial decisions.
+For instance, if an editor is close friends with an author submitting a manuscript, they may be inclined to give favorable treatment to that submission.

-• Academic Rivalries: Editors may have academic rivalries with researchers, institutions, or scientific groups, which could potentially affect their impartiality in handling manuscripts from competing entities.
+• Professional and Academic Rivalries: Editors may have academic rivalries with researchers, institutions, or scientific groups, which could potentially affect their impartiality in handling manuscripts from competing entities.

-• Advocacy Positions: If editors hold strong advocacy positions on specific topics or issues, it may influence their editorial decisions regarding research related to those topics.
+• Advocacy Positions: Editors with strong advocacy positions on specific topics or issues may be inclined to influence their editorial decisions regarding research related to those topics.

 • Preconceived Beliefs: Editors may have personal beliefs or preconceived notions about certain research topics that could impact their objectivity.